gag-j/SOC-20-Un-structured/github_instructions.md

 * To push the changes to your branch - *git push origin <branch_name>*
 * You should now be able to see the changes on GitHub
 * Cheers!
+* In case there are changes online which are not present on your local copy- *git pull origin <branch_name>*